stonezhong/spark_etl/README.md

 ## Benefit
 Your application deployed and running using spark-etl is spark provider agnostic.
 Which means, for example, you can move your application from Azure HDInsight to AWS EMR without changing your application's code.

+You can also run a down-scaled version of your data lake with pyspark in a laptop, since pyspark is a supported spark platform, you can validate your spark application with pyspark, instead of run it in cloud, to save cost.

 ## Supported platforms
 <table>
     <tr>